Etqiu/DesktopSearcher/README.md

 ## How it works

 ```
-New file in Downloads → Extract text → Generate embedding → Store in DuckDB → Semantic search → open up
+New file in Downloads → Extract text → Generate embedding → Store in DuckDB → Semantic search
 ```

 ![Search Interface](screenshots/search_inter.png)